-The Work Exemption Program (WEP) is part Columbia University's enhanced financial aid program announced in spring 2009 for undergraduate students in Columbia College and Columbia Engineering.
+The Work Exemption Program (WEP) is part of Columbia University's enhanced financial aid program announced in spring 2009 for undergraduate students in Columbia College and the School of Engineering and Applied Science.
 The program is designed to enable financial aid recipients to take advantage of experiential learning opportunities.
 Selection for WEP is competitive and accepted program participants receive a Columbia grant to pursue unpaid internships, research projects, and community outreach, locally, nationally, and internationally.

 We are pleased to make opportunities available that enable students of all socioeconomic backgrounds to extend their co-curricular educational experience.
 We are also grateful to the many alumni and friends whose continued generosity makes this initiative possible and who contribute immeasurably to the enrichment of the undergraduate experience in the College and School of Engineering and Applied Science.

 Through WEP, students have the option of applying for an exemption from the summer savings portion of their financial aid package as well as their academic year work expectations if they are engaged in unpaid activities such as those listed above.
 It is important to note that WEP funding is not made available to recipients in the form of a stipend.
 Instead, WEP funding is added directly to the financial aid packages of student recipients and summer or academic year work expectations are replaced with a Columbia grant award.

 The application process for the Work Exemption Program is jointly managed by the Center for Career Education and the Office of Financial Aid and Educational Financing.

 Application deadline.
 Applicants must submit both the online WEP application and submit all supporting documents in Lionshare (Search by Job ID: 134325).
 Incomplete and late applications will not be considered.

 April 17 - 25, 2014

 Applications will be reviewed by the Work Exemption Program Committee